Larshalvorhansen/LambdaSim/README.md

     <small>Informing and improving decitionmaking</small>
 </h1>

-🌐 This GitHub project is (currently) a solo venture aimed at simulating and visualizing complex systems in order to make better decitions.
+🌐 This GitHub project is (currently) a solo venture aimed at simulating and visualizing complex systems in order to make better decisions.

 <!-- 🌱 It starts simply with an agent moving randomly and eating randomly generated food, laying the foundation for emergent complexity. -->